- T 020 8769 7409

 Bring with you any scans or reports and a list of medication

-We will need to discuss your current problem in detail, as well as ask you about your past medical history.
+We will need to discuss your current problem and ask you about your past medical history.
 If you have complex problems, please bring any letters or reports, and a list of medication you are presently taking will be helpful.

 Allow extra time for your first appointment